-- o An informal observation is a documented observation that is not required to be scheduled. - o An evaluator may conduct any number of informal observations. - o Following each observation, or series of observations, which exceeds thirty minutes each in length, the evaluator shall promptly document the results and shall provide the employee with a copy of the observation report within three (3) days of its preparation.
+- An informal observation is a documented observation that is not required to be scheduled. - An evaluator may conduct any number of informal observations.

+- Following each observation, or series of observations, which exceeds thirty minutes each in length, the evaluator shall promptly document the results and shall provide the employee with a copy of the observation report within three (3) days of its preparation. - Any time after an informal observation an employee may request, and shall receive, a post-informal observation conference to discuss the informal observation.